technogodCEO/fibcalc/README.md

 1. Added prime checking fucntion (not usable yet in early testing phase)

+#### v0.2.4

+1. Fixed error in code where entering a number would result in ValueError.

 ##### v0.2.3.3

 1. Fixed another formating error in README.